jon-harper/clock-face/readme.md

     [include clock-face/main.cfg]

-to your `main.cfg` file somewhere.
+to your `printer.cfg` file somewhere.